 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 You may choose to restrict the collection or use of your personal information in the following ways:

 We will not sell, distribute or lease your personal information to third parties.
 We may use your personal information to send you promotional information about third parties which we think you may find interesting if you tell us that you wish this to happen.

 We want to ensure you remain in control of your personal data.
-The new General Data Protection Regulations (GDPR), which are being brought into force in May 2018, give everyone a number of very important rights.
+The new General Data Protection Regulations (GDPR), which was brought into force on May 2018, give everyone a number of very important rights.
 These include:

 Remember, you can change the way you hear from us or withdraw your permission for us to process your personal data at any time by using the contact details in section 11.

 You may request details of personal information which we hold about you under the Data Protection Act 1998.
 A small fee will be payable.
 If you would like a copy of the information held on you please email firstname.lastname@example.org.